exasol/error-reporting-lua/README.md

 ### Dependencies

-This module needs Lua 5.1 or later to run.
+The only runtime-dependency of this module is Lua 5.1 or later.

+See the [dependencies list](dependencies.md) for build and test dependencies and license information.